-Bangladesh with the population of 150 million and the land area of 148 thousand square km, extending 820 km north to south and 600 km east to west.
-It is bordered mostly by India, and the southern part of Bangladesh faces the Bay of Bengal.
-In 2010, the country is divided into 7 administrative divisions, and these divisions are further divided into 64 districts.
-In terms of socioeconomic conditions and physical and human geography, there are large differences between regions.
+Bangladesh is divided into 7 administrative divisions, and these divisions are further divided into 64 districts.
+In terms of socioeconomic conditions and physical geography, there are large differences between regions.
 In order to formulate better policies to promote sustainable and equitable development, it is imperative to examine inequality and poverty in a spatial context.